 Newport has just about everything you could want for a great holiday at any time of the year.
 There are no theme parks or “attractions” here but so much to see and do and much of it free!
 What you get in Newport is a great opportunity for a traditional holiday but with all your modern comforts.

 Beaches, clean air, breath-taking scenery, a sunrise from the top of Carningli, eating your breakfast alfresco at one of the local cafes, friendly locals, beaches, coastal walks, bird watching or ending the day with a fabulous Parrog sunset.
 The list goes on…

-From the town there is a lovely half hour walk (accessible) to Newport Beach via the “Iron Bridge” and Nevern Estuary where there are almost a mile of sands to enjoy.
+From the town there is a lovely half hour walk (accessible) to Newport Beach via the “Iron Bridge” and Nevern Estuary where there is almost a mile of sand to enjoy.
 The beach is great for swimming, walking, surfing, dog walking, rock pooling, wind-surfing and sailing.
-During the summer months there is a lifeguard and a beach cafe.
+During the summer months, there is a lifeguard and a beach cafe.
 Plenty of parking (charges apply) and toilets.
 At low tide there are rock pools and caves to explore.
-The beach is backed by dunes and an 18-hole links golf course with club house cafe and bar open to non-residents.
+The beach is backed by dunes and an 18-hole links golf course with a clubhouse cafe and a bar open to non-residents.

 There is a variety of small individually owned shops which will provide just about all you need during your holiday.
 Here at Coast & Country Holidays, we feel it’s important to “shop local” and support our local community.